Sentilix/pitty/README.md

 ## About the PiTTY Project
 This World of Warcraft 1.12.1 "Vanilla" addon will attempt to identify people healing using automated healing addons, such as QuickHeal.

 While QuickHeal (QH) as such is not bad (or forbidden), it is sometimes used to spam healing while hiding the brain!
-This addon intercept the internal QH communication, and keeps a list of characters found to be using the QH addon.
+This addon intercept the internal QH communication, and keeps a list of characters found to be using the QH addon ....
+Pitty the fools!

 The addon will not prevent people from using QuickHeal - in many occasions QH is indeed great for improving healing, but will just notify when someone is found using QH.